elsowiny/FullStackAngularEcommerce/readme.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## NOTES---
+v1.
+4/14/2020
+	- Added html table for displaying the data. v2.
+4/15/2020
+	- Installed local bootstrap and css files to Angular project.
+	- Integrated new CSS template style for shop display.
+	- Added images to directory in project.
+	- Added new SQL DB SCRIPT for adding 100 new products.
+(Removes the old DB).
+	-

+## OLD FILES
+	- 02-create-products   (located in --> 01-starterfiles DIRECTORY)
+	- product-list-table.component.html/product-list.component.html (located in --> 03-frontend/angular/src/app/components/productlist)